Glauber Gluon Effects in Soft Collinear Factorization: Conclusions and Discussions

+Spectator-active interactions with light cone coordinates greater than those of Glauber exchanges should be treated carefully as they may obstruct the summation of spectator-soft and spectator-spectator Glauber exchanges.
+Fortunately, these interactions cancel out for processes considered here as discussed in Sec.\ref{CA+G}.
+Intuitively, spectator-soft and spectator-spectator exchange of Glauber gluons $A_{+G}$ and $A_{-G}$ should occur at the vertexes with the coordinates $x^{+}$ and $x^{-}$ equivalent to those of the hard collision according to the classical trajectories of collinear particles\footnote{Pinch singular surfaces are related to classical trajectories as discussed in \cite{CN:1965}.} and the locality of propagators of the Glauber gluons $A_{+G}$ and $A_{-G}$ in the $x^{+}$ and $x^{-}$ directions.
+Therefore one should not be surprised to see the cancellation of spectator interactions with the coordinates $\widetilde{n_{+}}\cdot x$($\widetilde{n_{-}}\cdot x$) greater than those of spectator-soft and spectator-spectator exchanges of Glauber gluons $A_{+G}$($A_{-G}$).

 For electromagnetic processes like the Drell-Yan process, the result is stronger.
 In these processes, there are not QCD interactions between the lepton pair $l^{+}l^{-}$ and undetected states $X$.
-Thus fila state QCD interactions do not change total momentum of the lepton pair.
-It is resonble to believe that effects of interactions after the hard collison do cancel out in these processes even if we do not make the integral over $q_{\perp}$ in (\ref{intg}).
+Thus QCD interactions between final states do not change total momentum of the lepton pair at the lowest order of electromagnetic interactions.
+It is reasonable to believe that effects of interactions after the hard collision do cancel out in these processes even if one does not make the integral over $q_{\perp}$ in (\ref{intg}).
+This may be why Glauber couplings do not affect the transverse-momenta-dependent factorization in Drell-Yan process.

-Couplings between Glauber gluons and soft particles may cause further difficulties in cancellation of spectator-spectator type Glauber effects and absorptions of active-spectator type Glauber effects into collinear Wilson lines.
-An example of troublesome diagram produced by these couplings is shown in Fig.\ref{SGc}.
-Couplings between Glauber gluons and soft particles behaves like final state interactions in Fig.\ref{SGc}.
-Thus it is reasonable to believe that cancellation occurs between the diagram in Fig.\ref{SGc} and other diagrams involving couplings between Glauber gluons and soft particles.
-However, more works on diagrams of this type and other diagrams involving couplings between Glauber gluons and soft particles are necessary.
+Graphic cancellation of spectator-spectator and spectator-soft Glauber exchanges are discussed here to explain the graphic correspondence of the operator level proofs in this paper.
+Although these discussion should not be viewed as strict proofs of graphic cancellation of Glauber gluons, they are helpful for understanding graphic aspects of key points between operator level skills in paper paper, they are(1)the unitarity of QCD evolution;(2)the cancellation of final sates interactions and interactions with light cone coordinates greater than that of the hard collision;(3)effects of the spectator-active and soft-active coherence on spectator-spectator and soft-spectator Glauber exchanges;(4)the unitary of the evolution induced by the Glauber exchanges.